agilepathway/available-pets-consumer-contract/README.md

       1. [Install OpenAPI Generator](https://openapi-generator.tech/docs/installation)
       2. Generate the client SDK code, e.g:

-         `openapi-generator-cli generate -i openapi.yaml -g python -o ./python-client-generated`
+         `openapi-generator-cli generate -i openapi.yaml -g java -o ./java-client-generated`

-         (we use Python in our example, but you can generate code in many other languages too)
+         (we use Java in our example, but you can generate code in many other languages too)
-      3. Install our new Python client SDK library:
+      3. Install our new Java client SDK library:

-         `cd python-client-generated/ && sudo python setup.py install && cd ../`
+         `cd java-client-generated/ && mvn clean package && cd ../`

+         In `env/default/java.properties`, set `gauge_additional_libs` as follows:

+         `gauge_additional_libs = libs/*,java-client-generated/target/*,java-client-generated/target/lib/*`

-    2. Now we have our Python client SDK, we can go ahead and implement the underlying code for our Gauge spec:
+    2. Now we have our Java client SDK, we can go ahead and implement the underlying code for our Gauge spec:

        ```
+       import static org.assertj.core.api.Assertions.assertThat;

+       import java.util.Arrays;
+       import java.util.List;

+       import com.thoughtworks.gauge.Step;

+       import org.openapitools.client.ApiClient;
-       from getgauge.python import step
+       import org.openapitools.client.ApiException;
-       import openapi_client
+       import org.openapitools.client.Configuration;
-       from openapi_client.api import pet_api
+       import org.openapitools.client.api.PetApi;
-       import os
+       import org.openapitools.client.model.Pet;

+       public class StepImplementation {

-       @step("There is a pet named <pet_name> available in the pet store")
+           @Step("There is a pet named <pet> available in the pet store")
-       def there_is_an_available_pet_named(pet_name):
-           with openapi_client.ApiClient(configuration()) as api_client:
-               api_instance = pet_api.PetApi(api_client)
-               available_pets = api_instance.find_pets_by_status(["available"])
-               print(available_pets)
-               assert any(pet.name == pet_name for pet in available_pets)

-       def configuration():
-           openapi_host = os.environ.get("OPENAPI_HOST")
-           if openapi_host is None:
-               configuration = openapi_client.Configuration()
-           else:
-               configuration = openapi_client.Configuration(host=openapi_host)

-           configuration.access_token = "YOUR_ACCESS_TOKEN"
+           public void verifyPetIsAvailable(String petName) throws ApiException {
+               assertThat(availablePets()).extracting("name").contains(petName);
+           }

+           public List<Pet> availablePets() throws ApiException {
+               String available = Pet.StatusEnum.AVAILABLE.getValue();
+               return petApi().findPetsByStatus(Arrays.asList(available));
+           }

+           public PetApi petApi() {
+               return new PetApi(apiClient());
+           }

+           public ApiClient apiClient() {
+               ApiClient client = Configuration.getDefaultApiClient();
+               String openApiHost = System.getenv("OPENAPI_HOST");
+               if (openApiHost != null) {
+                   System.out.println("Setting server URL to: " + openApiHost);
+                   client.setBasePath(openApiHost);
+               }
+               client.setAccessToken("YOUR_ACCESS_TOKEN");
-           return configuration
+               return client;
+           }

+       }
        ```

-       We did not have to write much code at all, as the Python client SDK provides all the boilerplate for us.
+       We did not have to write much code at all, as the Java client SDK provides all the boilerplate for us.

-5. If we ran the Gauge spec now it would fail, because there is no implementation of the OpenAPI spec for the Python Client SDK to communicate with.
+5. If we ran the Gauge spec now it would fail, because there is no implementation of the OpenAPI spec for the Java Client SDK to communicate with.
 Enter Prism.

    [Prism](https://stoplight.io/prism) is a mock server that effortlessly serves example responses based on an OpenAPI spec.